bem22/CV/README.md

 ## Key Skills

 ### Technical Experience
-> + Low level programming in linux kernel and embedded software
+> + Low level programming in linux kernel and embedded software in C and assembly
-> + Object-oriented, multi-threading programming and networking with [__JAVA__](https://github.com/bem22/talktostrangersCMD), C/C++
+> + Object-oriented, multi-threading programming and networking with [__JAVA__](https://github.com/bem22/talktostrangersCMD), C++
 > + Agile practices and methodologies: Scrum / Kanban
 > + Version control: SVN, [Git](https://github.com/bem22)
-> + Continous Integration with Jenkins or CircleCI
+> + Continous Integration with Jenkins and CircleCI
-> + Make / Cmake
 <!--Work-->

 ## Work Experience
-#### Web Developer - [Magic 42](https://www.magic42.co.uk/), Birmingham - October 2018 - Present
+#### Web Developer - [Magic 42](https://www.magic42.co.uk/), Birmingham - October 2018 - July 2019
-> + Worked with sensitive data and implemented changes that helped businesses adhere to GDPR
+> + Worked with sensitive data and implemented changes that helped businesses comply to GDPR
-> + Held the responsibility of integrating code and preventing downtime on a client live server for 4 months
+> + Held the responsibility of integrating code and preventing downtime on a client's live server for 4 months
 > + Extending functionality for E-commerce web platforms:
 >   - Using PHP, JavaScript/jQuery in frameworks like Zend2, Laravel, and Lumen
 >   - Code reviewing and participating in functionality demonstrations